-Do you have a comment, question or story idea for CriticalCare eNewsline?
+Do you have a comment or question for CriticalCare eNewsline?
 Send your email to firstname.lastname@example.org.

 UPDATE YOUR OWN INFORMATION ONLINE

 Did you know you can update your demographic profile, including your email address, online?
-Simply log in using your membership or customer identification number.
+Simply sign in using your membership or customer identification number.

 Learn more about what we have to offer based on your role in the industry.